Become a Green Chapter

 - Participate in Greek Life’s Trash to Treasure Move-out.

-We have made a cash or in-kind donation to a sustainability-oriented charity
+Make a cash or in-kind donation to a sustainability-oriented charity

 - Used furniture, appliances and building/landscaping materials can be dropped off at Community Forklift.